ai4earthscience/neurips-2020-workshop/sessions.md

 <b>Example topics of interest include:</b>

-* Dynamic energy in the environment (wind, solar, tidal)
+* Dynamic energy in the environment
 * Energy and meteorology
 * Renewable energy systems